 Joseph was still in Madrid.
 As we have said, the more intelligent and opulent classes rallied around him.
-Sir Archibald Alison, ever the advocate of aristocratic privilege, while Testimony of Alison.

-admitting the fact of Joseph's apparent popularity in Madrid, in the following strain of remark endeavors to explain that fact :
+Sir Archibald Alison, ever the advocate of aristocratic privilege, while admitting the fact of Joseph's apparent popularity in Madrid, in the following strain of remark endeavors to explain that fact: